-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Effingham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Effingham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Effingham is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Effingham who work in office and administrative support (13.05%), healthcare (12.17%), and sales jobs (8.21%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Effingham has relatively fewer families with younger children, and/or college students.
 Combined, this makes Effingham a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 As is often the case in a small town, Effingham doesn't have a public transportation system that people use for their commute.

 The percentage of people in Effingham with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.11% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Effingham in 2018 was $21,352, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,408 for a family of four.
 However, Effingham contains both very wealthy and poor people as well.